groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/format-specific-merging/merge-xlam-files-groupdocs-merger-java/_index.md

 </dependency>
 ```

 **Gradle:**
-Include the following in your `build.gradle`:
+Include the library in your `build.gradle` file:

 ```gradle
 implementation 'com.groupdocs:groupdocs-merger:latest-version'
 ```

 **Direct Download:**
-Alternatively, download the latest version from [GroupDocs.Merger for Java releases](https://releases.groupdocs.com/merger/java/).
+You can also download the latest JAR from the official releases page: [GroupDocs.Merger for Java releases](https://releases.groupdocs.com/merger/java/).

 ### License Acquisition

-To use GroupDocs.Merger effectively:
-1. **Free Trial**: Start with a free trial to explore its features.
+1. **Free Trial** – Register on the GroupDocs site and obtain a trial key.
-2. **Temporary License**: Apply for a temporary license for extended access.
+2. **Temporary License** – Request a temporary license for extended evaluation.
-3. **Purchase**: For full usage, consider purchasing a license from [GroupDocs](https://purchase.groupdocs.com/buy).
+3. **Full Purchase** – Buy a production license at the GroupDocs store: [GroupDocs](https://purchase.groupdocs.com/buy).

 ### Basic Initialization and Setup

-Once the library is included in your project, initialize it as follows:
+The first step after adding the dependency is to create a `Merger` instance.
+The `Merger` class is the core component that orchestrates merging operations on supported document types.

 ```java
 import com.groupdocs.merger.Merger;